 Space activities are often closely related to ICT applications.
 While a direct link cannot always be established between the two sectors, therefore not justifying their inclusion in this standards watch, they often work side by side.
-For further information, a complete Smart Secure ICT standards analysis39 is published regularly by ILNAS with the support of ANEC GIE.
+For further information, a Standards Analysis of the ICT sector39 is published regularly by ILNAS with the support of ANEC GIE.